 Generally, PCB cameras provide video output through a 75 Ohms composite yield.
 However, there are other options available.
 For instance, some cameras can send wireless signals in the presence of a power supply.
 In other circumstances, when memory is integrated with the circuit board, the option of the USB and Firewire is also available.

-Depending on the fluctuating behaviour of the image in dim light, the sensitivity of a PCB camera is calculated in lux.
-With respect to sensitivity, high-contrast cameras are slightly more sensitive than colour cameras.
+Depending on the fluctuating behavior of the image in dim light, the sensitivity of a PCB camera is calculated in lux.
+With respect to sensitivity, high-contrast cameras are slightly more sensitive than color cameras.
 However, some monochrome cameras can record a video or image in just 0.0003 lux.
 Hence, they are valid for safety & security and as mini spy cameras.
-On the other hand, colour cameras require more light, a minimum of 0.3 flux.
+On the other hand, color cameras require more light, a minimum of 0.3 flux.

 The PCB cameras do not possess a screen in the visually appealing film feeling of the word, but instead, they utilize an electronic shutter that makes sure that the photo sensor captures a balanced picture.
 However, in the pin-hole cameras, the gap does not change.
 Hence, they lack preassigned exposure.